universal-ctags/citre/docs/user-manual/citre-global.md

 - `citre-peek-references`, equivalent to `citre-peek`;
 - `citre-ace-peek-references`, equivalent to `citre-ace-peek`;
 - `citre-peek-through-references`, equivalent to `citre-peek-through`.

+## Use global backend for Imenu

+The default configuation of Citre may use tags backend for Imenu even if you haven't created a tags file: If ctags program is found on the machine, then when using Imenu in small files, Citre first scans the file using ctags, then read the tags from the generated tags file.
+This should work better for most situations.

+If you have created a gtags database and want to use global backend, then one of the following conditions needs to be satisfied:

+- `global` comes before `tags` in `citre-tags-in-buffer-backends`
+- `ctags` program is not installed
+- `citre-tags-imenu-create-tags-file-threshold` is set to `nil`
+- Current file is bigger than `citre-tags-imenu-create-tags-file-threshold`

+Please note that since a gtags database doesn't contain kind information, all the Imenu items are in the "<unclassified>" category, rather than in classified as "variable", "function", etc..

 ## Tips for using global/gtags program